As a Physical Therapist and blogger, I get a lot of questions about plantar fasciitis, shoe insoles as well as requests for me to try insoles.

 For me, it’s important to know the backstory behind a product.
 These insoles weren’t a side-thought from some big brand shoe company.
 Mark understood that feet are different and a one-size solution wasn’t the answer.
 Insoles needed to match the demands of the both the high and low arch users, so Tread Labs was born.

-Tread Labs Stride Insole
+Tread Labs Pace Insole

 At first glance, the Tread Labs insole looked deceivingly simple.
 The top liner appeared to be a basic cloth pad and the heel cup and support looks surprisingly simple.